Louise Richardson: Harvard University

 Levenson Prize, awarded by the undergraduate student body to the best teachers at the university.
 This class, along with a number of graduate courses on terrorist movements and European terrorism, were for many years the only courses offered on the subject at Harvard.
-In addition to the Levenson Prize, Richardson has received teaching awards from the American Political Science Association and Pi Sigma Alpha for outstanding teaching in political science; the Abramson Award in recognition of her "excellence and sensitivity in teaching undergraduates" and many awards from the Bok Center for Teaching Excellence.
-After her 2001 Radcliffe appointment, she continued to teach, both at Harvard College and Harvard Law School.
+Richardson also received teaching awards from the American Political Science Association and Pi Sigma Alpha for outstanding teaching in political science; the Abramson Award in recognition of her "excellence and sensitivity in teaching undergraduates" and many awards from the Bok Center for Teaching Excellence.

+Radcliffe Institute for Advanced Study

+In July 2001, Richardson was appointed executive dean of the Radcliffe Institute for Advanced Study.
+She was instrumental in the transformation of Radcliffe, after it formally merged with Harvard University in 1999.
+Richardson helped turn the former women's college into an interdisciplinary center promoting scholarship across a wide range of academic fields and the creative arts.
+According to the Radcliffe Quarterly, Richardson was central to all administrative and academic activities.
+She managed the budget, infrastructure, and staff, while also overseeing a dramatic, multiyear renovation of three iconic buildings: the Schlesinger Library, the Radcliffe Gym, and Byerly Hall.

+Richardson's scholarly profile at Radcliffe increased after the September 11 attacks, and her expertise helped to shield Harvard from criticism about the paucity of its terrorism course offerings.
+Richardson was asked to give lectures to a variety of audiences – policymakers, the military, intelligence agencies and business communities – as well as testifying before the US Senate.
+She continued to teach, both at Harvard College and Harvard Law School, and to write extensively.